-CDL contributes to overcoming the combinatorial explosion by allowing partial verification on restricted scenarios specified by the context automata.
-CDL permits contexts and non ambiguous properties to be formalized.
-Property can be linked to whole or specific contexts.
 During experiments, we noted that some contexts and requirements were often described in the available documentation in an incomplete way.
-With the collaboration between engineers responsible for developing this documentation and ourselves, these engineers were motivated to consider a more formal approach to express their requirements, which is certainly a positive improvement.
+During the collaboration with us, these engineers responsible for developing this documentation were motivated to consider a more formal approach to express their requirements, which is certainly a positive improvement.